nuthrash/Minax/MinaxWebTranslator/TranslationProjects/Readme.md

  ```

 ## GlossaryEmpty.zip
-This file compress some empty glossary folders which can be extract to Project folder by yourself.
+This file compressed some empty glossary folders (not contain any glossary file) which can be extracted to Project folder by yourself.